DSS | COMMERCIAL & INDUSTRIAL SCAFFOLD

-You spent good money on that scaffolding for your latest home renovation project, so you want to make sure it lasts as long as possible.
+Want to make Scaffolds lasts as long as possible?
 With some basic maintenance and care, you can extend scaffolding life and save money in the long run.
 Here are five pro tips to keep your scaffolding in tip-top shape for years to come.

 If you want your scaffolding to last as long as possible, invest in high-quality, durable materials right from the start.
 Cheaper alternatives may seem appealing, but they won’t stand the test of time and weather.

-Opt for a steel or aluminum frame over wood.
+opt for a steel or aluminum frame over wood.
 Metal frames are less prone to warping, rotting, and breaking, and have a much longer lifespan.
-Look for galvanized steel, treated to prevent rust, or aluminum which doesn’t rust at all.
+Look for galvanized steel, treated to prevent rust, or aluminum which doesn’t rust at all. - Weather-Resistant Boards

 For scaffolding that will be up long-term, cover it with a tarp or weather-resistant sheeting to shield it from the elements.
 Secure the covering so it does not flap or come loose in the wind.
 Covering your scaffolding, especially in extreme weather, can significantly extend its lifespan.